pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 ## Initialize a New Stack

-Now our key has been created and is adequately scoped we can create a new stack and use the `secrets-provider` flag on creation to specify the KMS key to encrypt our secrets.
+Now our key has been created and is adequately scoped; we can create a new stack and use the `secrets-provider` flag on creation to specify the KMS key to encrypt our secrets.

 ```bash
 # In our examples we set our alias to "stack-encryption-key" so we'll use that